Intro

-This guide shows you step-by-step how to set up (or embed) live video on your website so you can boost your traffic and foster connections with your target audience.
+This guide shows you step-by-step how to embed live streaming video on your website so you can boost your traffic and foster connections with your target audience.

-Embedding live video refers to the process of adding a live stream to your website using a video player or online video platform.
-When you embed a live streaming video on a webpage, a video player (like the kind you see on YouTube) appears and plays your video.
+Embedding a live stream refers to the process of adding a live video to your website using a video player or online video platform.
+When you embed a live video on a webpage, a video player (like the kind you see on YouTube) appears and plays your video.
 Visitors to your website can watch your live video via the website video player (or web player for short).

 For most websites, all you need to do to embed a live video is copy and paste a simple link or embed code into your website’s HTML.

-🔥 How to embed a live stream to your website with Restream
+How to embed live streams on your website

-Note: To use the Restream website video player, you must sign up for a Premium plan.
+Note: To use Restream’s website video player, you must sign up for a Premium plan.

 1. Log in to your Restream account (or create a new one here).